RP

 Watch for

-Move on when this stage matches the instruction: add garlic and curry powder to the wok, stir-fry 30 seconds until fragrant.
+Move on after this instruction is complete: add garlic and curry powder to the wok, stir-fry 30 seconds until fragrant.

 Finish phase